 Explore Balboa Park for an Afternoon

-The world-famous San Diego Zoo is also housed here, and more often than not you’ll find some cool old cars (Chevy Impalas!) parked around the Spreckels Organ Pavilion.
+The world-famous San Diego Zoo is also housed here (which should definitely be on your San Diego to do list), and more often than not you’ll find some cool old cars (Chevy Impalas!) parked around the Spreckels Organ Pavilion.

 Recommended Experience: Best of Balboa Park Tour (with Coffee)